timewave-computer/zero.nix/README_SAM.md

 ## Real-World Usage Patterns

-Based on the Timewave infrastructure repository, Zero.nix is used to deploy and manage complex blockchain environments with multiple chains.
+Zero.nix is used to deploy and manage a complex blockchain environment in the Timewave infrastructure repository.
 Here are some practical usage patterns:

 ### 1. Deploying Multi-Chain Test Environments